Sanchit-Gupta987/greylinx/README.md

-# Greylinx
+# Graylinx
-My time at greylinx
+My time at graylinx